RoadieHQ/roadie-backstage-plugins/plugins/backend/backstage-plugin-argo-cd-backend/README.md

 You can also use an argo session token as mentioned above in the `argocd` object as shown above.
 If omitted, we will use the argo username and password from the code block above.

+Setting permissions for the Argo CD user account can reduce the scope, but also reduce the functionality of the backend.
+If you choose to scope the permissions for read-only get actions will work such as the catalog plugin but creating, deleting, and resyncing applications will not be available.
+The error handling has been designed to alert the users when the proper permissions are not in place.

 ## Contributed By American Airlines